cjohnson27/cjohnson27/README.md

 - 👋 Hi, I’m @cjohnson27
 - 👀 I’m interested in learning!
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Git, Python, and Java
-- 💞️ I’m looking to collaborate on project management in GitHub
+- 💞️ I’m looking to collaborate on project management and development in GitHub
 - 📫 How to reach me ...

 <!---